 But why?
 And how can we stop this pattern of putting ourselves down with mean and defeating thoughts in life and in deen?

-The answer is simpler that many assume.
+The answer is simpler than many assume.

 Just like getting rid of a creeping, strangling vine; this negative dialogue can be beaten back.
 Every time a negative thought pops up in our mind, actively thinking of something affirming, positive, or constructive will cancel out the negative.
-Rewrite the dialogue!

 This sounds like overly simplified self-help-y nonsense.
 Guess what?
 That’s the dark dialogue telling you to quit before you can succeed.
 That is the mean girl voice we all have in us, telling us to not even bother because we aren’t strong enough to make a change.